October 21, 2025 (4mo ago) — last updated January 9, 2026 (2mo ago)

 Q: How often should I calculate CLV?

-A: Choose a cadence that matches your sales cycle:
+A: Match cadence to your sales cycle:

 Be consistent so you can measure the impact of initiatives over time.